-- 1. Low- and moderate-income persons, particularly those persons: - a. living in areas designated by the City as a revitalization area - b. living in a slum and blighted area - c. living in areas where CDBG funds are proposed to be used - 2.
-Residents of predominantly low- and moderate-income neighborhoods - 3.
-Minorities - 4.
-Non-English speaking persons - 5.
-Persons with disabilities
+- Low- and moderate-income persons, particularly those persons: - o living in areas designated by the City as a revitalization area - living in a slum and blighted area - o living in areas where CDBG funds are proposed to be used - o living in a core neighborhood (See City's Core Neighborhood Plan) - Residents of predominantly low- and moderate-income neighborhoods or areas - People from marginalized or minority groups - Non-English speaking persons - Persons with disabilities

-The City also especially encourages participation from the following types of organizations in developing and implementing the Analysis of Impediments, Consolidated Plan, and Annual Action Plan:
+The City also encourages participation from the following types of organizations in developing and implementing the Assessment of Fair Housing/Analysis of Impediments, Consolidated Plan, and Annual Action Plan:

-- 1. Local and regional institutions - 2.
-Continuums of Care - 3.
-Other organizations, both private and public, such as businesses, developers, nonprofit organizations, philanthropic organizations, and community-based and faith-based organizations - 4.
-In conjunction with consultation with the Fargo Housing and Redevelopment Authority (FHRA), the City will encourage the participation of residents of public and assisted housing developments including any resident advisory boards, resident councils, and resident management corporations - 5.
-Other low-income residents of targeted revitalization areas in which the FHRA's developments are located - 6.
-FHRA will be provided information about Consolidated Plan activities, the Analysis of Impediments to Fair Housing Choice, and Affirmatively Furthering Fair Housing strategies and activities if those activities are related to the PHA's developments and surrounding communities.
+- Local and regional institutions - Continuums of Care - Other organizations, both private and public, such as businesses, developers, nonprofit organizations, philanthropic organizations, and community-based and faith-based organizations - In conjunction with consultation with the Fargo Housing and Redevelopment Authority (FHRA), the City will encourage the participation of residents of public and assisted housing developments including any resident advisory boards, resident councils, and resident management corporations - Other low-income residents of targeted revitalization areas in which the FHRA's developments are located - FHRA will be provided information about ConPlan activities, the Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice, and Affirmatively Furthering Fair Housing strategies and activities if those activities are related to the PHA's developments and surrounding communities.
 FHRA will then make this information available at its annual public hearing(s) required for the PHA Plan.